ncm2/ncm2/README.md

 inside a for loop, in deoplete's process.
 A slow completion source may defer the display of popup menu.
 Of course it will not block the ui.

+The good news is that deoplete has supported async `gather_candidates` now.
-IMHO, NCM is potentially faster because all completion sources run in parallel.
+But still, NCM is potentially faster because all completion sources run in parallel.

 ### Scoping